Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at State University of New York Maritime College was 14:1: that means 14 students per one teacher.
-This school has recently reported to have 49 faculty members.
-This number included 97 men and 25 women.
+According to the most recent data, the student-faculty ratio at State University of New York Maritime College was 15:1: that means 15 students per one teacher.
+According to the most recent information, there are 108 faculty members at this school.
+Out of that number, there were 78 men and 30 women.

 Student Population Diversity Graph